 As you might already know, we’re big fans of WordPress.
 Fortunately, moving from Squarespace to WordPress is not as complex as you might imagine.
 In fact, you can do it in a few hours, and you won’t lose any of your content along the way.

 In this guide, we’ll teach you how to migrate from Squarespace to WordPress in five simple steps.
-Before we get to that, let’s talk about why you might want to make this move!
+Here’s what we’ll cover:

 At its core, Squarespace is what’s called a website builder.
 This means it’s a platform that provides you with a collection of tools you can use to put together websites easily, even without any web development experience: